aberba/elementaryOS-devbook/chapter_03.md

 }
 ```

-In the above code we make use of some Object Oriented Programming features of Vala including classes and the [namespace]()[FIX LINK] construct to scope blocks of code.
+In the above code we make use of some Object Oriented Programming features of Vala including classes and the [namespace](https://chebizarro.gitbooks.io/the-vala-manual/content/en/namespaces.html) construct to scope blocks of code.
 The Dictopia code is exposed with the `Dictopia` namespace within which all code are encapsulated.

 The `Dictopia.Application` class uses the GObject-Style construction as opposed to the Java or C# style of construction — Vala supports both.
 Within the `construct` constructor block we initialize the _so-called_ construct properties of `Granite.Application` such as application_id, program_name, build_version, etc., as well as, other customizations: application and developers information (see Granite documentation on [valadoc.org](http://valadoc.org)).
 In the `flags |= ApplicationFlags.FLAGS_NONE;` code, we append the flag using `|=` without setting it as the only argument to `flags`.
 The `Granite.Application` requires that you set the `application_id` property.
 A traditional way is to do com/net/org (dot) your companies name (dot) your application name (all in lower-case).
 In my case, I chose to use `com.aberba.dictopia` as my unique application ID.
 Supposing I create another application called __Downloader__, its unique ID will be `com.aberba.downloader`.

-Within the `activate` methods is where we activate our application: initial window building, define startup functions, plugin loading, loading configurations, etc. Inside the activate method is where we will place almost all our application logic among others.
+Within the `activate` method is where you would activate your application: initial window building, define startup functions, plugin loading, loading configurations, etc. Inside the activate method is where we will place almost all our application logic among others.
 The `activate` method in `Dictopia.Application` is defined by overriding the the `activate` method of `Granite.Application`.
 In our case, we initialized a new `Gtk.AplicationWindow` and band it to `Dictopia.Application` by passing it as the `this` argument — `this` references `Dictopia.Application`.
-The `Gtk.ApplicationWindow` is described in the GTK+ documentation as below;
+The `Gtk.ApplicationWindow` class is described in the GTK+ documentation as below;

 > _"GtkApplicationWindow is a Window subclass that offers some extra functionality for better integration with Application features.
 Notably, it can handle both the application menu as well as the menubar"_.
 See the GTK+ reference for further details.